JadenGeller/Axiomatic/README.md

 ])
 ```

 Damn, that was long!
 Well, don't worry about that.
 As we said, syntactical consiseness was never a goal!
 So what did we just do?
-We defined a `System` of logical facts and rules named `family` that we can later query.
+We defined a `System` of logical facts and rules that we can later query.

 Notice that the initalizer for our grandparent rule took in a lambda?
 Well, Axiomatic defines these sorts of convenience initializer for `Clause` so you can define rules without having to seperately declare a `Binding`.
 Simply pass a lambda taking as many `Binding` arguments as you'd like (up to 6) into the initializer for `Clause`, and return the argument tuple it'd normally expect.
 If you're confused, no worries, this is just a syntactic convenience; you can still declare your bindings separately in the outer scope.